 The concept of text is one central to the study of literature, both oral and written.
-During the course of the Literature and Peformance workshops organized by the AHRB (Arts and Humanities Research Board) Centre for Asian and African Literatures, the word "text" has been used widely and in relation to various traditions from around the world.
-Here I shall consider the concept of text and specifically what I refer to as "definitive text" in Somali poetry.
+During the course of the 'Literature and Peformance' workshops organized by the AHRB Centre for Asian and African Literatures, the word text has been used widely and in relation to various traditions from around the world.
+Here I shall consider the concept of text and specifically what I refer to as 'definitive text' in Somali poetry.
 I contend that the definitive text is central to the conception of maanso poetry in Somali and is manifest in a number of ways.
-I look at aspects of poetry that are recognized by Somalis and present these as evidence of "the quality of coherence or connectivity that characterizes text" (Hanks 1989:96).
-The concept of text understood here is, therefore, that of an "individuated product" (ibid.:97).
-Qualitative criteria both extra- and intratextual will be presented to support this conception.
-On the intratextual side, I, like Daniel Mario Abondolo, take "inspiration from the intrinsic but moribund, or dead and warmed-over, metaphor of text, i.e. 'that which has been woven, weave' (cf. texture) and see in texts a relatively high degree of internal interconnectedness via multiple non-random links" (2001:6).
-This inspiration is rooted in Western European language, but I find strong resonance in "Samadoon" by Cabdulqaadir Xaaji Cali1 (1995: ll.
-147-52; trans. in Orwin 2001a:23):
+I look at aspects of poetry which are recognized by Somalis and present these as evidence of 'the quality of coherence or connectivity that characterizes text' (Hanks, 1989: 96).
+The concept of text understood here therefore is that of an 'individuated product' (Hanks, 1989: 97).
+Qualitative criteria both extra- and intra-textual will be presented to support this conception.
+On the intra-textual side, I, like Abondolo, take 'inspiration from the intrinsic but moribund, or dead and warmed-over, metaphor of text, i.e. "that which has been woven, weave" (cf. texture) and see in texts a relatively high degree of internal interconnectedness via multiple non-random links' (Abondolo, 2001: 6).
+This inspiration is rooted in Western European language, but I find strong resonance in a poem by Cabdulqaadir Xaaji Cali:1 my poetic engagement the verse long lasting that will remain whose ink i befriended i mastered plaiting it as a wicker basket with its lid and holder the one awarded a degree and even a doctorate whose every metaphoric hole i learnt to stitch i've not made it public these last few days but now today and 'd'2